deegidev/Go_NHL_API/README.md

 # youtubenhl-go

+My first Golang project via: EQuimper on Youtube
-Used to learn about:
+I used this project to learn about:
 1. Goroutines
 2. Writing to files in Go
-3. Fetching dada from an external API
+3. Fetching data from an external API
 4. WaitGroup
 5. Channels